lisutek2100/lisutek2100/README.md

 ### Check out some OSS platform modules I've released

-While working at previous companies, I noticed a recurring need for adjacent infrastructure in the areas of monitoring, observability, bastion hosts.
+While working at previous companies, I noticed a recurring need for adjacent infrastructure in the areas of monitoring, observability and bastion hosts.
-The following modules utilize modern open source technology and provide a starting point for platform engineers who require these common use cases.
+The following modules utilize modern open source technology to provide a starting base for platform engineers who require these common use cases.

   - [Observability Hub](https://github.com/stavrosfilippidis/tf_aws_observability_hub) an observability facility that can be used to oversee your systems.
   - [Metrics Hub](https://github.com/stavrosfilippidis/tf_aws_metrics_collector) a monitoring facility to scrap metrics from endpoints and expose them for further usage.